 (3) Alligator Rock is a picturesque natural overlook that is located about 50 feet off the trail.
 To get there, watch for where the trail makes its switchback to the northeast, right after you pass the top of the arch.
-Then exit the trail left and climb the small hill to the southwest to GPS coordinates 37°31'27" N 88° 59'46" W. The following photo shows folks from a River-to-River Trail Society hike enjoying the view from the formation.
+Then exit the trail left and climb the small hill to the southwest to GPS coordinates 37°31'27" N 88° 59'46" W. The photo on the next page shows folks from a River-to-River Trail Society hike enjoying the view from the formation.